-How Trump-supporting rioters stormed the Capitol
+How a violent Trump-supporting mob stormed the Capitol

 It was a dark day in US history: Hundreds of President Trump’s supporters stormed the Capitol building on Wednesday, as the House and Senate began to certify Joe Biden’s election as the country’s 46th president.
 Rioters overpowered police, broke windows, and entered the building, ultimately making it into the House and Senate chambers.
 The mob’s goal was seemingly to overturn the results of the election, after Trump had repeatedly falsely asserted that he was the true winner and that his supporters needed to fight back.